Josh Alexander: New Japan Pro-Wrestling (2021–2023)

 Alexander made his debut for New Japan Pro-Wrestling on the June 18, 2021, episode of NJPW Strong and defeated Alex Coughlin.
 On the April 9, 2022 episode of Strong, Alexander defeated Karl Fredericks.
 On April 16 at Windy City Riot, Alexander teamed with Fred Rosser, Alex Coughlin, Ren Narita and Chris Dickinson defeated Team Filthy (Royce Isaacs, Jorel Nelson, JR Kratos, Black Tiger and Danny Limelight).

 On February 18, 2023, at Battle in the Valley, Alexander teamed with Máscara Dorada, Adrian Quest and Rocky Romero for an eight-man tag team match against Kushida, Volador Jr., Kevin Knight and The DKC in a losing effort.
 At Destruction In Ryōgoku, Alexander and the Motor City Machine Guns (Alex Shelley and Chris Sabin) unsuccessfully challenged Kazuchika Okada, Hiroshi Tanahashi, and Tomohiro Ishii for the NEVER Openweight 6-Man Tag Team Championship.

 Maple Leaf Pro Wrestling (2024–present)

-On October 19, 2024, Alexander made his debut for Maple Leaf Pro Wrestling (MLP) on Night 1 of their inaugural event Forged in Excellence, teaming with El Phantasmo and Stu Grayson to defeat Trevor Lee, Rocky Romero and Alex Zayne.
+On October 19, 2024, Alexander made his debut for Maple Leaf Pro Wrestling (MLP) on Night 1 of their inaugural event Forged in Excellence, teaming with El Phantasmo and Stu Grayson to defeat Trevor Lee, Rocky Romero and Alex Zayne at six-man tag team match.
 On October 20 at Night 2 of the event, Alexander unsuccessfully challenged Konosuke Takeshita for the AEW International Championship.

-On May 10, 2025, at Northern Rising, Alexander defeated Q. T. Marshall.
+On March 15, 2025, Alexander returns at Mayhem, where he saves Kevin Knight and Kushida from an attack of Blake Christian, Q. T. Marshall and Sheldon Jean.
+On May 10, at Northern Rising, Alexander defeated Q. T. Marshall.
 Later in the show, Alexander competed in and won a 20-man Gauntlet For The Gold to become the inaugural MLP Canadian Champion.
-On July 5 at Resurrection, Alexander successfully defended his title agaisnt Ace Austin in his first title defense.
+On July 5 at Resurrection, Alexander successfully defended his title against Ace Austin in his first title defense.
+On September 5 at Sacred Ground, Alexander successfully defended his title against TJP On October 27 at Reena Rumble, Alexander teaming with Gisele Shaw defeated Kris Chambers and Taylor Rising in mixed tag team match.
+On March 27, 2026, Alexander announced that he would be undergoing knee surgery and would unable to be defend his title for an indefinite amount of time.
+As of result, an interim champion was crowned the next day at Uprising.
+Alexander returned on the August 19 episode of MLP Mayhem and challenged interim champion Stu Grayson to a title unification match at Northern Rising on October 3.
+On September 4, Alexander was announced as the head coach of the newly launched MLP Academy.
+On September 11, at MLP Sacred Ground, he successfully defended his title against Jonny DeLuca.